 If you need help with your plans in Dubai, be sure to check out my 48 Hours In Dubai Itinerary, that way you won’t miss out on the best things to see in Dubai!

-Dubai is a thriving hotsport of tourism, growing seemingly exponentially year on year.
-UAE’s most visited Emirate publically stated that they don’t want to be over reliant on oil for their revenue streams, so less than twenty years ago they set their sites on becoming one of the world’s favourite hotspots, and they’ve nailed it.
+Dubai (which is not a country by the way!) is a thriving hotsport of tourism, growing seemingly exponentially year on year.
+UAE’s most visited Emirate publically stated that they don’t want to be over-reliant on oil for their revenue streams, so less than twenty years ago they set their sites on becoming one of the world’s favourite hotspots, and they’ve nailed it.
 I spent a few days there with a friend last year, and to be honest I thought I mightn’t like and I was super wrong – loved it, and would happily live there for a year or so.

 There’s actually a lot to check out, but i know most people only go for a day or two en route to Asia or Europe, with that in mind, check out the top 5 things to see in Dubai when you go:

 The Burj Khalifa

 Dubai’s most known claim to fame.
 The world’s tallest building sores above everything else in the area, it’s really something to marvel at.
 You can’t miss it actually, but if you want to climb it you have to fork out about 50USD, hefty pricetag sure – but it’s the tallest in the whooooole world.

 A nice follow up to the pricey Burj Khalifa is the lazer/light/water show at the bottom of the building.
 Every night from six PM, they show an amazing combination with the fountains – oh, and it’s free.

 It’s the middle-east folks, and for most visitors here it’s the only middle easten country they’ll likely visit so it’s the main chance to hang with the nomadic Bedouin tribe, ride over sand dunes in a Range Rover, sleep in a tent in the desert and see the most amazing night sky imaginable.
 Unmissable